sekkalhidaya/Push-Enabled-Webworks/README.md

          xmlHttp.send();
       };

+  2. Create a push service using the PPG urls and the authentification dada provided by Rim,

+        PushCapture.prototype.createPushService = function() {
+            var ops;
+            if (sample.pushcapture.usingpublicppg) {
+                // Consumer application using public push
+                ops = {
+                    invokeTargetId : sample.pushcapture.invokeTargetIdPush,
+                    appId : sample.pushcapture.appid,
+                    ppgUrl : sample.pushcapture.ppgurl
+                };
+            } else {
+                // Enterprise application using enterprise push
+                if (sample.pushcapture.usesdkaspi) {
+                    // If we're using the Push Service SDK for our Push Initiator
+                    // implementation, we will have specified our own application ID to use ops = {
+                        invokeTargetId : sample.pushcapture.invokeTargetIdPush,
+                        appId : sample.pushcapture.appid
+                    };
+                } else {
+                    ops = {
+                        invokeTargetId : sample.pushcapture.invokeTargetIdPush
+                    };
+                }
+            }

+            blackberry.push.PushService
+                    .create(ops, sample.pushcapture.successCreatePushService, sample.pushcapture.failCreatePushService,
+                            sample.pushcapture.onSimChange, sample.pushcapture.onPushTransportReady);
+       };

-  2. Call the Invocation methods and API, to invoke the BlackBerry device:
+  3. Call the Invocation methods and API, to invoke the BlackBerry device:

+          /**
+          * Invoke target ID for receiving new push notifications.
+          */
+          this.invokeTargetIdPush = "sample.pushcapture.invoke.push";

+          /**
+          * Invoke target ID when clicking on a notification in the BlackBerry Hub opens the app.
+          */
+          this.invokeTargetIdOpen = "sample.pushcapture.invoke.open";

-  3. Build your xml file (config.xml):
+  4. Build your xml file (config.xml):
          Add a reference to the blackberry.push feature.
          Add a feature tag for blackberry.invoked.
 This feature tag relates to the handling of invoke events.
 A push message arrives at your application as an invoke event.
          If you are using the Push Service with the BlackBerry Internet Service, add a permission statement for the Push Service so that your application can work with push messages.